edgamat/edgamat.github.io/_posts/2019-09-14-Time-Is-The-Enemy-When-Testing-.NET.md

 excerpt_separator: <!--more-->
 ---

-If your application uses time, then it necessary for you consider how your application thinks about time.
+If your application uses time, then it is necessary for you consider how your application thinks about time.
 It can be an enemy if you let it, but it can be a friend if you do it right.

 <!--more-->